How to Charge a Deep Cycle Battery Properly

 - Affordable

-Both of these chargers are single bank, and offer the same basic functions.
+These chargers are single-bank chargers, offering the same basic functions.
 These “Smart” chargers are for 12V LiFePO4 or lead-acid batteries.
-They’re constant current, constant voltage (CCCV).
+They're constant current, and constant voltage (CCCV).
 When 14.6V is achieved, these smart chargers cease charging.

 Both are good choices for fishermen and boaters who need to charge their batteries on the go.